 Taken together, the resources lead children through a mini community project focused on an issue identified as a local concern, such as tackling the problem of air pollution caused by traffic, protecting local biodiversity, improving access to community buildings or tackling issues of litter and plastic pollution.

 Make a Difference in a Day is designed to be used with either the whole school, a year group, or a single class.
 It’s primarily pitched at key stage 2 pupils, but can be adapted for younger – or older – pupils.
-The social action activities suggested can be completed inside the school gates (or in small bubbles outside them) – and take into account COVID restrictions.

 The production of this resource was made possible through generous funding from the Co-op Community Foundation Community Spaces programme, which encourages and supports young people to identify and improve community spaces near them for the benefit of other young people and the wider community.